 Hi there!
-I'm Natasha Rooney, the Web Technologist at GSMA, Co-Chair of W3C WebMob and an Otaku living in Japan.
-My job requires me to be an expert in web technologies; my current major interests are Web Security and methods to make webapps run offline.
+I'm Natasha Rooney, the Internet Engineering Director at GSMA, Youtuber, Web enthusiast, Chair of IETF SLIM WG, Otaku and Disney Parks fan.
+My job requires me to be an expert in internet and web technologies and I speak about these topics often; my current major interests are transport, security and methods to make webapps run offline.
 I attend W3C and IETF regularly.

-- JQuery UK: "Service Workers on Vacay", building simple apps with ServiceWorkers, understanding the code and questions to be answered.
-Mar 2015 (video) (slides)
+- JQuery UK: "Service Workers on Vacay", introduction to Service Workers, code walk through and example uses.
+Mar 2015 (slides) (video)

-- HTML5J: Update on the W3C WepAppSecurity Working Group work.
+- HTML5J (Japan): Update on the W3C WepAppSecurity Working Group work.
 Nov 2014 (slides) (website)

 - ISOC @ IETF91: Speaker and panelist on the Internet Society's "Is Identity an Internet Building Block?" panel discussion.
 Nov 2014 (slides) (video)

 - Edge Conference: Panelist on the "Secuity and Identity" panel.
 Sep 2014 (video)